 In XrView structure, it’s defined that pose is an XrPosef indicating the location and orientation of the view in the space specified by the xrLocateViews function, fov is the XrFovf for the four sides of the projection.
 And it also clarifies the XrView structure contains view pose and projection state necessary to render a single projection view in the view configuration.

-So it can prove that the viewer pose and projection parameters can be monitored or observed via the OP1.
+Viewer pose and projection parameters can be monitored or observed via the OP1.

 Camera information